hany606/COEX-Internship19/README.md

 # COEX-Internship19
-This repo is for my codes during the internship in Copter-Express (COEX) company in Moscow, Russia.\n The drone that was used is Clever 4.
+This repo is for my codes during the internship in Copter-Express (COEX) company in Moscow, Russia.<br/>
+The drone that was used is Clever 4.

 #### tests folder: